spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 #### Configure OIDC Identity Provider for Edge

-You can modify the kubeadm file to configure your Edge cluster to use an OpenID Connect (OIDC) Identity Provider (IDP) for authentication.
+You can modify the configuration file to configure your Edge cluster to use an OpenID Connect (OIDC) Identity Provider (IDP) for authentication.
 You can use a custom third-party IDP, such as Okta, or use Palette as your IDP.

 When you add the K3s pack to a cluster profile, Palette displays the OIDC IDP options listed below: